The future of GTM starts here. Sept. 30, 2026 Register to join us

 You have now created a deal for a meeting using the Apollo Chrome Extension.

-You can also access the following informational tabs to prepare for and follow up on meetings:
+Use the Chrome extension to prepare for and follow up on meetings:

-Use the Overview tab to review key details about the meeting.
-This includes the attending contacts and companies, existing notes, linked deals, and any related conversations.
-You can also add notes directly from this view to keep all meeting context in one place.
+Use the overview to review key details about the meeting.
+This includes contacts and companies associate with the meeting, existing notes, linked deals, and any related conversations.
+You can also add notes to keep all meeting context in one place.

 Overview Tab